dennisyd/client-dwuk-banking-app/README.md

 ## Getting Started

-To run the project locally, please run the following command in a terminal:
+To run the project locally, please execute the following command in a terminal:

 `git clone https://github.com/Cat4848/client-dwuk-banking-app`